-Regroove is a Max for Live device that generates and syncopates drum pattern using a learned understanding of rhythm and groove.
-The representation of groove learned by the algorithm encapsulates dynamics, microtiming, and syncopation and is ultimately based on hundreds of hours of drum rhythms played by session drummers on a 9-piece electronic drum kit.
+Regroove is a Max for Live device that generates and applies expression to drum patterns using a learned understanding of rhythm and groove.
+The characteristics of groove learned by the embedded neural network encapsulate dynamics, microtiming, and syncopation and is ultimately based on many hours of drum rhythms played by session drummers on a 9-piece electronic drum kit.
 We wanted to avoid making yet another random pattern generator so a focus has been put on enabling interactivity and leveraging the rhythmic understanding of the embedded neural network to generate customized, musical variations on any input pattern.
-This documentation exists to help you understand how the embedded neural network works and how you can interact with the device to find your groove!
+This documentation exists to help you understand how you can interact with the device to find your groove!

 It's normal that it takes a few moments for the device to initialize, the actual load time depends on your OS and RAM size.
-Our tests reveal an average of 60 seconds on Windows 10 and an average of 30 seconds on MacOS.
+Our tests reveal an average of 60 seconds on Windows 10+ and an average of 30 seconds on MacOS.
 We are aware that most Max for Live devices do not suffer such long loading times, however this is unavoidable for Regroove as we have to load large neural networks into memory.
 The device has been tested for ARM64 (Mac M1+) compatability.

 3. High Tom